BuvinJT/automacdoc/README.md

-# AutoMacDoc Utility
+# pyMkDocs Utility

-## What is AutoMacDoc?
+## What is pyMkDocs?
-AutoMacDoc is a tool to generate documentation for Python modules or groups of functions.
+pyMkDocs is a tool to generate documentation for Python projects.
 It extends the features of [MkDocs](https://mkdocs.org).
 It is, itself written in [Python](https://python.org).

 ## Why was this project created?